-The service is designed to provide quick answers, information and advice related to health.
+The service is designed to provide quick answers, information and advice related to all areas of health.
 This could be when you're sick or injured but aren't sure if you need to see a doctor, or if you can or even should treat the situation at home.
-You can also call with any questions you have about an ongoing or previously diagnosed condition, or general questions about diet and nutrition, sexual health or healthy lifestyles.
-You can also ask about medications and drug interactions, teen health, breastfeeding and mental health concerns.
+You can also call with any questions you have about an ongoing or previously diagnosed condition, medications that you are taking or any aren't sure how to take, or general questions about diet and nutrition, sexual health or healthy lifestyles.
+You can also ask about drug interactions, teen health, breastfeeding and mental health concerns.

 What the Service Doesn't Do

-It's very important to remember that while the service aims to help with efficient answers to health-related questions, there are some things the service does not do, which is to replace a doctor's visit for an actual diagnosis or prescription.
+It's very important to remember that while Telehealth Ontario aims to help with efficient answers to health-related questions, there are some things the service does not do, which is to replace a doctor's visit for an actual diagnosis or prescription.
 And it certainly does not replace having a family doctor you can build a relationship with.
-Health Care Connect is a service that can help you find a doctor if you don't have one.
+Health Care Connect is a service that can help you find a family doctor if you don't currently have one.

 More about the Telehealth Ontario Phone Number

-It's easy to get in touch with Telehealth with your questions an concerns.
+It's easy to get in touch with Telehealth with your questions and concerns.
 Ontario residents can call Telehealth Ontario at 1-866-797-0000.